 To continue to grow our business profitably, we intend to acquire new customers and retain our existing customers at a reasonable cost.
-Failure to continue attracting customers efficiently and profitably would adversely impact our profitability and operating results.
-To measure the effectiveness of our marketing spend, we analyze customer acquisition cost, or "CAC," and customer lifetime value, or "LTV."
+To measure the effectiveness of our marketing spend, we analyze customer acquisition cost, or CAC, and customer lifetime value, or LTV.
 We define CAC as all marketing expenses, divided by the number of customers who placed their first order in the relevant period.
 We define LTV as the cumulative contribution profit attributable to a particular customer cohort, which we define as all our customers who made their initial purchase with any one of our brands between January 1 and December 31 of the cohort year.
 We define contribution profit as gross profit less selling expenses.
 Selling expenses represent the costs incurred for fulfillment expenses and selling and distribution expenses.
 We measure how profitably we acquire new customers by comparing the LTV of a particular customer cohort with the CAC attributable to such cohort.

-To illustrate our brands' successful customer acquisition strategy, we have included a comparison of the LTV of the 2017 cohort to the CAC for those customers.
-This comparison includes the consolidated view of CAC and LTV for Princess Polly, Petal & Pup, Rebdolls and Culture Kings as if we had owned these brands from January 1, 2017, although we did not have control over all four brands until March 2021.
-While these metrics are non-GAAP, we believe they provide an important view of the customer trends of each brand.
-While performance may vary across cohorts, we chose the 2017 cohort because it provides the longest view of customer activity.
-In 2017, the four brands spent approximately \$5.1 million in marketing to acquire 477,000 new customers in the 2017 cohort resulting in an approximately \$11 CAC for that cohort.
+To illustrate our successful customer acquisition strategy, we have included a comparison of the LTV of the 2017 cohort to the CAC for those customers.
+This comparison includes the consolidated view of CAC and LTV for Princess Polly, Petal & Pup, Rebdolls and Culture Kings as if we had owned these brands from January 1, 2017.
+While these metrics are non-GAAP we believe they provide an important view of our customer trends.
+While performance may vary across cohorts, we chose the 2017 cohort because it provides our longest view of customer activity.
+In 2017, our four brands spent approximately \$5.1 million in marketing to acquire 477,000 new customers in the 2017 cohort resulting in an approximately \$11 CAC for that cohort.
 As illustrated in the chart below, this cohort generated a contribution profit of approximately \$26 per customer on the first order.

 Furthermore, the LTV of the 2017 cohort has increased over time driven by repeat purchases, increased AOV and improving contribution margins.
-As a result, the LTV across a.k.a.
-Brands for the 2017 customer cohort was approximately \$86 after three years, 8.0 times the \$11 cost of acquiring those customers, which we believe demonstrates the ability of our brands to acquire customers efficiently and profitably.
+As a result, the LTV across a.k.a.Brands for the 2017 customer cohort was approximately \$86 after three years, 7.7 times the \$11 cost of acquiring those customers, which we believe demonstrates our ability to acquire customers efficiently and profitably.